gaslight/posts/posts/meeting-people.md

 down.
 The act of recording it will help imprint it on your brain.
 You're seeing it visually.
 You're mechanically engaging with it.

-I, personally, use [Evernote Hello](http://evernote.com/hello/) to keep up with names.
+I use [Evernote Hello](http://evernote.com/hello/) to keep up with names.
 I usually ask the new person I've met to fill out details.
 Evernote Hello uses your phone's camera to take their picture.
 Associating faces with names is a great tool.
 I think I've only had one person decline to take their own picture when asked.
 Evernote Hello also tracks the date/time when we met along with GPS coordinates.
 This lets me associate their face, name, and the time and place where we met.
 All this syncs back into Evernote.